-Project components are subject to the requirements of the State of Arizona's APP Program (Arizona Administrative Code R18-9-101 through 113), and Asarco's application is currently being processed by ADEQ.
+Project components are subject to the requirements of the State of Arizona's APP Program (Arizona Administrative Code R18-9-101 through 113) as approved by ADEQ.
 The TSF will be constructed using Best Available Demonstrated Control Technology (BADCT) for tailings impoundments to protect groundwater.
 For the proposed TSF, Asarco used a combination of individual and prescriptive BADCT elements, as described in ADEQ's Mining BADCT Guidance Manual.
 These elements include:

-- presence of bedrock at shallow levels through most of the proposed TSF footprint - excavate to bedrock and slime sealing upstream of the embankment - cut-off walls and seepage collection trenches in Ripsey Wash and the unnamed eastern drainage - use of a geosynthetic liner and slime sealing in the portion of the TSF where the Hackberry Fault crosses beneath Ripsey Wash alluvium - construction of an underdrain channel to convey water past the portion of the impoundment where the Hackberry Fault crosses beneath Ripsey Wash alluvium - cycloned tailings embankment construction to obtain a non-liquefiable stability zone - routing of stormwater from upstream areas around the impoundment

-- control and collection of stormwater runoff from the slopes of the tailings embankment - double-lined non-stormwater ponds with leak-detection systems (Main and East Reclaim Ponds, Drain-down Pond)
+- presence of bedrock at shallow levels through most of the proposed TSF footprint - slime sealing upstream of the embankment - cut-off walls and seepage collection trenches in Ripsey Wash and the unnamed eastern drainage - use of a geosynthetic liner in some locations and slime sealing in the portion of the TSF where the Hackberry Fault crosses beneath Ripsey Wash alluvium - construction of an underdrain channel to convey water past the portion of the impoundment where the Hackberry Fault crosses beneath Ripsey Wash alluvium - cycloned tailings embankment construction to obtain a non-liquefiable stability zone - diverting stormwater from upstream areas around the impoundment - control and collection of stormwater runoff from the slopes of the tailings embankment - double-lined non-stormwater ponds with leak-detection systems (Main and East Reclaim Ponds, Drain-down Pond)

-For some facilities, the proposed design includes elements going beyond prescriptive BADCT as outlined in the BADCT Guidance Manual.
-For example, the Main and East Reclaim Ponds, as well as the Draindown Pond, incorporate a double liner with a leak-detection system design protections.
+For some facilities, the design includes elements that surpass prescriptive BADCT as outlined in the BADCT Guidance Manual.
+For example, the Main and East Reclaim Ponds, as well as the Drain-down Pond, incorporate a double HDPE liner with a leak-detection system design.
 Prescriptive BADCT for non-stormwater ponds (as set out in Section 2.2.2.4 of the BADCT Guidance Manual) calls for only a single liner with no leak-detection system.